SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 You're probably thinking, "Ok I understand, maybe even agree a little, but I'm just one little old human being on this big rock called Earth.
 One of BILLIONS of humans.
 How could I possibly make a difference?"

 I'm here to tell you that you can, even if it is a tiny little eensy weensy difference on the grand scale.
-If enough of us individuals do something, that small different gains momentum, and we can leverage the power of memes to carry our message and our collective purpose through the power of narratives.
+If enough of us individuals do something, that small difference gains momentum, and we can leverage the power of memes to carry our message and our collective purpose through the power of narratives.

 There are many things outside of our control in the world, but the one thing we can control is how we react and interact with the people and ideas around us.